ahsan90/soft-corp/README.md

 Simple Website based on RoR 4

-Develped By : Md.
+Developed By : Md.
 Ahsanul Hoque